 As I mentioned the Louvre is huge and you will be walking a lot, so it makes sense to wear comfortable shoes.
 You will be on your feet for the majority of your visit.

 Check Out the Courtyard Too

-You should also spend some time outside the museum in the courtyard.
+My final Louvre Museum tip, it to make sure you also spend some time outside the museum in the courtyard.
 I really like the pyramids.
 Although the pyramids are modern, I think they really compliment the architecture of the Louvre.
 If you are wanting a fun picture, you can stand on one of the blocks and make it look like your finger is on top of the pyramid.

 The Five Best Things to See in the Louvre